Azure/carnegie-mop/README.md

       package confliction.
 2. Run `inference.py` locally on the environment you created.

+#### Model Onboarding state

+There are several state for the model onboarding process.
+- **created**: The model onboarding task is ready to be triggered.
+The next state is dataDownloaded.
+If the final state is verifyFailed, we will retry the logic, so the created state will show again.
+- **dataDownloaded**: The data on blob is downloaded successfully.
+The expected next state is endpointCreating.
+This process may take 1 - 30 minutes, depending on the file size and distance between the blob and our server.
+- **endpointCreating**: The endpoint in the backend is creating.
+The expected next state is deploymentCreating.
+This process may take no more than 10 minutes.
+- **deploymentCreating**: The deployment is creating in the backend.
+This process may take 10 to no more than 2 hours.
+Generally, it take around 10-15 minutes.
+- **verified**: This status show that the model you onboard is deployed successfully in the backend.
+- **verifyFailed**: This status show that the model you onboard is not deployed successfuly in the backend.
+For the failed reason, you could click on the **details** button.

 #### Connect Your Models to One or More Tasks

 Any time after model creation, you can connect your model to one or more tasks.
 Only models that are connected to a task